Key Takeaways

 The Candidate Moves Approach

 Random deep calculation is exhausting and often wrong.
-Instead, use the candidate moves framework:
+Instead, use the candidate moves framework (covered in depth in how to improve your calculation):

 - Identify forcing moves first — checks, captures, threats.
 These need to be calculated because they have an immediate impact.